 - Foodshare – Expanding access to federal nutrition programs like Summer Meals and School Breakfast so Enfield area children get the healthy food they need to learn and grow.

-- Hartford Food System – Providing Hartford area families with fresh, affordable, and culturally appropriate produce while supporting local gardeners and farmers.
+- MACC – Providing Hartford area families with fresh, affordable, and culturally appropriate produce while supporting local gardeners and farmers.

 Cause: Successful Advancement in School – A number of investments can impact student success including, early education, literacy, mentoring, family engagement, and afterschool and summer programs.